0LNetworkCommunity/libra-legacy-v6/config/management/0L-README.md

 DO NOT LOSE THE MNEMONIC.
 SAVE IT IN YOUR PASSWORD VAULT.
 WRITE IT ON PAPER NOW.

 ## Include account data in ol-miner.toml
-There is a template for ol-miner.toml in /ol-miner/ update it wieht the credentials.
+There is a template for ol-miner.toml in /ol-miner/ update it with the auth key that you generated as part of the credentials in the previous step.

 ## Mine one proof, your miner's genesis proof.
 This will take at least 10 minutes.